 - How your income is determined

 - How banks handle foreigners who want credit

 Creditworthiness is calculated on a case-by-case basis.
 Each bank evaluates potential credit clients on their own merit at the time of application using their own set of criteria.

 Every Croatian bank has its own terms, conditions, and requirements.
 These terms are not affected by the type of credit product, but rather your ability to pay it back.
 [Read: Croatia’s banks that offer mortgages and who they will consider for a loan]

 For a lender to calculate creditworthiness, individuals must provide certain documentation to the bank.
 Every bank has its own list of the documentation that they require when considering your line of credit application.

-Once this documentation is delivered to the bank, the bank can make their decision on your creditworthiness.
+Once this documentation is delivered to the bank, the bank can make its decision on your creditworthiness.